British Rail Class 114: Prototype unit

-In addition to the 49 production units, a fiftieth two-car unit (cars 50000 and 56000) was built to test the Rolls-Royce engine type and hydraulic transmission later used on the Class 127 units.
+In addition to the 49 production units, a fiftieth two-car unit (cars 50000 and 56000) was built to test the Rolls-Royce engine type and Twin Disc hydraulic transmission later used on the Class 127 units.
 Initially the unit underwent trials on the Cockermouth, Keswick and Penrith railway in early 1957, but was subsequently also allocated to Lincoln and worked the same diagrams as the other 49.
 The unit was withdrawn in October 1967 as it was deemed to be non-standard, thus never received an official TOPS class designation.

 Withdrawal

 The units were replaced by newer "Sprinter" units in the late 1980s.
 By 1992, only two units were still in service, based at Tyseley depot in Birmingham, and all were withdrawn by July of that year.
 The final set, T027, was eventually preserved at Midland Railway Centre, Butterley.

 Non-passenger use

 Five units were rebuilt as parcels units with roller-shutter doors in 1988.
 These were repainted in Royal Mail red livery, and were based at Cambridge depot.
 They were withdrawn in 1991.
 Four of the units were scrapped, whilst the fifth was rebuilt as a test train for the new ATP.
 This unit passed into EWS ownership with the privatisation of Britain's railways.
 It was then used in a new role of a route-learner unit, until it was withdrawn in 2002.
 It was eventually preserved in 2004.